Henry-zwh/EMNIST-LEON-Lite/README.md

-# EMNIST-LEON-Lite
+# EMNIST-LOEN-Lite
-A CNN network designed to achieve a single-kernel lensless opto-electronic neural network(LEON).
+A CNN network designed to achieve a single-kernel lensless opto-electronic neural network(LOEN).

 ****Features****